-The following geospatial data and corresponding attribute specifications are required to be regularly maintained by each county for Mapped Automated Location Information (ALI), Location Validation Function (LVF) and Emergency Call Routing Function (ECRF).
+The following geospatial data and corresponding attribute specifications are required to be regularly maintained by each county for Mapped Automated Location Information (ALI) and use in a Next Generation 9-1-1 system which relies on GIS for call and dispatch routing through the), Location Validation Function (LVF) and Emergency Call Routing Function (ECRF).

-This document is referenced in the Capital Area Emergency Communications District Interlocal Contract for Geographic Information System Data and the Capital Area Emergency Communications District Interlocal Contract for Next Generation 9-1-1 Database Program documents and is commonly called "Attachment B Requirements".
+This document is referenced in the Capital Area Council of Governments Interlocal Agreement for 9-1-1 Geographic Information System Database Management Capital Area Emergency Communications District Interlocal Contractfor Geographic Information System Data and the Capital Area Emergency Communications District Interlocal Contract for Next Generation 9-1-1 Database Program documents and is commonly called "Attachment B Requirements".

-The GIS Data requirements in this document are a condensed version of, and based upon, NENA (National Emergency Number Association) standards as they are developed and evolve over time.
+The GIS Data requirements in this document are a condensed version of, and based upon, data standards created by NENA (National Emergency Number Association)-standards as they are developed and evolve over time.
 We are in a lengthy transitional period to Next Generation 9-1-1 (NG9-1-1).
-Data model standards should be more thoroughly reviewed in the "NENA Standard for NG9-1-1 GIS Data Model" document.
+These dData model standards should be more thoroughly reviewed in the "NENA Standard for NG9-1-1 GIS Data Model" document.
 Specifics regarding address point placement methodologies should be reviewed in the "NENA Information Document for Development of Site/Structure Address Point GIS Data for 9-1-1" document.
-There are other useful resources, as well, and CAPCOG will provide several of these on its own Web Site.
+There are other useful resources and training, as well, that and CAPCOG has created and will-can provide. several of these on its own Web Site.